Resources for Film and Television Research

 Articles from periodicals (journals, magazines, and newspapers) often provide current information and scholarly research on a topic.
 To find articles on topics related to Film and Television, search the following databases:

-- Academic Search Premier: Provides full text for more than 4,600 periodicals (magazines, newspapers, and scholarly journals) in all subject areas, including nearly 3,900 peer-reviewed titles.
-Searchable cited references are provided for more than 1,000 titles.
-Watch the 5-minute video “How to Search for Articles in Luria Library Databases: Academic Search Premier” for help using this database.
+- Academic Search Complete: Provides full text for more than 8,500 periodicals (magazines, newspapers, and scholarly journals), including full text for nearly 7,300 peer-reviewed titles, in all subject areas.
+The database includes PDF content going back as far as 1887.
+Searchable cited references are provided for more than 1,400 journals.
+Watch the 5-minute video “How to Search for Articles in Luria Library Databases: Academic Search Complete” for help using this database.

 - JSTOR: Contains articles from hundreds of scholarly journals covering a wide range of subjects in the arts, humanities, sciences, and social sciences, including the journal Film Quarterly.